 According to Time, US News, Market Watch, Money Magazine, and others, Bozeman, Montana is one of the best places in the nation to spend your retirement years.

-Situated between the Bridger, Tobacco Root, Madison, and Gallatin mountain ranges, Bozeman is a classic Montana town with a colorful history that is still evident today with nearly 50 buildings listed on the National Register of Historic Places.
+Situated between the Bridger, Tobacco Root, Madison, and Gallatin mountain ranges, Bozeman is a classic Montana town with a colorful history that is still evident today.
 But this is no sleepy Montana town.
-Home to Montana State University, Bozeman has a college-town atmosphere that is balanced with a flourishing tech industry, a vibrant arts & culture scene and an outdoor lifestyle.
+Home to Montana State University, Bozeman has a college-town atmosphere that is balanced with a flourishing tech industry, a vibrant arts & culture scene, and a lifestyle focused on the outdoors.

 When it comes to finding a home, many retirees settle into one of the various 55 and older communities in Bozeman, many of which offer a strong sense of comradery as well as close proximity to the hospital and walking trails.
 Other retirees moving to Bozeman find themselves purchasing homes just outside city limits with sprawling acreage and stunning mountain views.

 It’s no secret that retired life in Bozeman is close to idyllic.
 Imagine telling your friends back in the city tales of cross-country skiing through the snow-covered mountains or catching a big brown trout on the Yellowstone River.
 You will have visitors flocking to your door all year long!